Wanting to visit Sweden? Uh, yes. Here’s my second post detailing my itinerary.

 2:00pm Visit the Vasa Museum

-Rise and shine!
 Today’s agenda includes the Nobel Museum Tour as well as the Vasa Museum.
 Starting off with breakfast, I’m thankful for the Zinkensdamm hostel.
 The breakfast was amazing.
 To save money, I started making sandwiches from breakfast for lunch.
-In addition, they provide you with pasta in their kitchen area.
-The staff there is really kind and will help you with anything. *You should be going out to eat and trying all the amazing foods that Sweden has to offer, but when you’re there for a couple weeks things can get pricey.
+Also, they provide you with pasta in their kitchen area.
+The staff there is really kind and will help you with anything. *You should be going out to eat and trying all the amazing foods that Sweden has to offer, but when you’re there for a couple weeks, things can get pricey.
 I also went to the local grocery store COOP.* To get to the Vasa Museum, you need to cross the river by the ferry to Djurgården.
-It’s very easy and only takes about 5 minutes or less.
-Stockholm is essential different islands that connect through the transit and ferry systems. *The staff for the public transit will be there to help you, so don’t worry about getting lost if you’re not used to public transit.*
+It’s straightforward and only takes about 5 minutes or less.
+Stockholm is essentially different islands that connect.

-The Nobel Museum Tour was interesting and best of all only had a small admission fee.
-It would’ve been around $13 US for adults older than 18.
+The Nobel Museum Tour was interesting and, best of all, only had a small admission fee.
+It was around $13 US for adults older than 18.
 Almost all museums in Stockholm have free admission to those who are 18 and younger. *It would be awesome if other countries would follow suit.
-I think it’s a great way to keep your citizens and visitors educated and interested in culture.* A couple of my favorite things at the Nobel Museum includes the section for Obama and MLK JR.
+I think it’s a great way to keep your citizens and visitors educated and interested in culture.* A couple of my favorite things at the Nobel Museum includes the section for former President Obama and MLK, JR.

 10:00am Royal Palace Tour

 Skansen is something unique.
 It’s an open-air museum and zoo.
 You’ll find lemurs and animals that are native to Sweden.
 There’s also preserved/replica town from the 19th-century.
-It’s very interesting.
+It’s very cool.